 This keyword is used to create time history plots of nodal values.
-The values of the pre-selected nodes stored in the referenced set will be written to a file called "graph\<nr>.out".
-A gnuplot command file will be written called "graph\<nr>.gnu" and executed.
-The resulting file "graph\<nr>.ps" will be automatically displayed with the postscript viewer unless the user has used "asgn" to turn the presentation off (and the <nr> can be defined).
+The values of the pre-selected nodes stored in the referenced set will be written to a file called "graph<nr>.out".
+A gnuplot command file will be written called "graph<nr>.gnu" and executed.
+The resulting file "graph<nr>.ps" will be automatically displayed with the postscript viewer unless the user has used "asgn"

+to turn the presentation off (and the <nr> can be defined).
 The default viewer is "ghostview" but this can be changed in the "cgx.h" file before the program is build.
 See also "How to generate a time-history plot" for further details.

 A set with the nodes of interest must be created (usually with "qadd") before a graph can be drawn.
-If the parameter l (length) is used to plot values along the length of a set of nodes then this set should be of the sequence type (usually created with "qseq"): graph seq length graph lineset length +
+If the parameter l (length) is used to plot values along the length of a set of nodes then this set should be of the sequence type (usually created with "qseq"):

+graph seq length

 The length is calculated as the sum of the distances between successive nodes.
-Un-ordered sets (as created with "qadd") will be ordered in a way that the positive direction points away from the origin of the coordinate system.
+Usual sets (as created with "qadd") will be copied into a temporary ordered set in a way that the positive direction points away from the origin of the coordinate system.
 The direction can be chosen with a '+' or '-' sign following the 'length' parameter ('+' is default).
+This temporary ordered set is kept when a 'c' follows the sign.
+The name of this set is equal to the original setname but with an 'N' in front.